maciejwaloszczyk/Remus/README.md

 ## About

-Rufus macOS is a command-line utility that brings Rufus functionality to macOS.
+Remus is a command-line utility that brings Rufus functionality to macOS.
 It provides:

 - USB device detection and enumeration
 - Support for FAT32, ExFAT, and NTFS formatting